-Health care Flexible Spending Accounts (FSAs) allow employees to redirect pretax income to an employer-sponsored plan that pays, or reimburses them for, qualified medical expenses not covered by insurance, like dental services from Martindale Dental, for example.
+Health care Flexible Spending Accounts (FSAs) allow employees to redirect pretax income to an employer-sponsored plan that pays, or reimburses them for, qualified medical expenses not covered by insurance.
 A maximum employee contribution limit of $2,500 went into effect in 2013.
 (Employers can set a lower limit, however, and there will continue to be no limit on employer contributions to FSAs.)

 Employers that haven’t yet done so must amend their plans and summary plan descriptions to reflect the $2,500 limit (or a lower one, if they wish) by Dec.
 31, 2014.

 While you’re making those amendments, you may want to consider another amendment: allowing a $500 rollover.